MRasavong/MRasavong.github.io/essays/green-checkmark.md

 ## Holding Myself to a Higher Standard

-  I admit that before taking ICS 314, I viewed coding standards as trivial guidelines dictating indentation styles and bracket placements.
-To me,
+  There was a time when I viewed coding standards as trivial guidelines dictating indentation styles and bracket placements.

 ## Flashbacks to Java